yanqian/android/Service.md

 # Service

-Designed for time consuming backgroud job like downloading or database querying or notification water or something.
+Designed for time consuming backgroud job like downloading or database querying or notification watcher or something.

-There are 2 type of service.
+There are 2 types of service.

 - IntentService
 - Service